REV: Information-Theoretic Evaluation of Free-Text Rationales: Evaluating

 \subsection{Comparison Between Evaluation Metrics}

-We compare \ourmetric to LAS and RQ, in evaluating different rationale-label pairs on the ECQA dataset.
-In addition to \gold, \outputr, \outputyr and \outputry, we also explore the evaluation on vacuous baseline rationales (\base), which simply combine inputs and labels with no additional information.
-Note that the scores obtained from different metrics are not directly comparable due to different comparison scales and criteria (e.g., log-probability vs. accuracy).
-We mainly focus on the ranking over different types of rationale-label pairs.
-The results averaged over 4 random seeds are shown in the left part of Fig. \ref{fig:ecqa_eval}.
-Qualitative results are provided in Table \ref{tab:qualitative_analysis} in Appendix \ref{sec:qualitative_results}.
+We compare \ourmetric with LAS and RQ, in evaluating different rationale-label pairs on the ECQA dataset.
+In addition to \outputr, \outputyr, \outputry, and (\gold), we also explore the evaluation on the vacuous baseline rationales (\base) that are constructed with ground-truth labels.
+LAS, RQ and \ourmetric are not directly comparable due to different comparison scales and criteria (e.g., log-probability vs. accuracy); hence, our focus remains on the ranking over different sources of rationale-label pairs.

-All three metrics agree that the crowdsourced rationales (\gold) in the ECQA have the highest quality.
-While by definition, \ourmetric for vacuous rationales is low, both LAS and RQ scores for these rationales are quite high, showing that these metrics are incapable of measuring the amount of additional information in rationales.
+Results are shown in Figure \ref{fig:ecqa_eval} (left panel).
+All three metrics rank the crowdsourced rationales (\gold) in ECQA the highest.
+While by definition, \ourmetric for vacuous rationales (\base) is low, both LAS and RQ scores for these rationales are quite high, showing that these metrics are incapable of measuring the amount of additional information in rationales.
 Intuitively, we expect weaker rationale-label consistency in \outputry setting compared to \outputyr, as the labels are forcefully selected among the candidates as opposed to being freely generated by the task model (\S\ref{sec:settings}).
-While \ourmetric is able to capture this intuition and rank \outputyr higher than \outputry, LAS and RQ have a different ranking.
+While \ourmetric is able to capture this intuition and ranks \outputyr higher than \outputry, LAS and RQ have a different ranking.
+Qualitative results comparing all three metrics are provided in Table \ref{tab:qualitative_analysis} in Appendix \ref{sec:qualitative_results}; Table \ref{tab:neg_rev} qualitatively analyzes rationales with negative \ourmetric scores.

+We additionally analyze \ourmetric for ``input-irrelevant rationales'': sentences extracted from a knowledge base that contain the ground-truth labels but do not necessarily explain the labels w.r.t. the inputs.
+Results in Appendix \ref{sec:label_relate_sents} show that \ourmetric penalizes such irrelevant rationales.